Airship: World War II

 Other airships patrolled the Caribbean, Fleet Airship Wing Two, Headquartered at Naval Air Station Richmond, covered the Gulf of Mexico from Richmond and Key West, Florida, Houma, Louisiana, as well as Hitchcock and Brownsville, Texas.
 FAW 2 also patrolled the northern Caribbean from San Julian, the Isle of Pines (now called Isla de la Juventud) and Guantánamo Bay, Cuba as well as Vernam Field, Jamaica.

 Navy blimps of Fleet Airship Wing Five, (ZP-51) operated from bases in Trinidad, British Guiana and Paramaribo, Suriname.
 Fleet Airship Wing Four operated along the coast of Brazil.
 Two squadrons, VP-41 and VP-42 flew from bases at Amapá, Igarapé-Açu, São Luís Fortaleza, Fernando de Noronha, Recife, Maceió, Ipitanga (near Salvador, Bahia), Caravelas, Vitória and the hangar built for the Graf Zeppelin at Santa Cruz, Rio de Janeiro.

 Fleet Airship Wing Three operated squadrons, ZP-32 from Moffett Field, ZP-31 at NAS Santa Ana, and ZP-33 at NAS Tillamook, Oregon.
 Auxiliary fields were at Del Mar, Lompoc, Watsonville and Eureka, California, North Bend and Astoria, Oregon, as well as Shelton and Quillayute in Washington.

 From 2 January 1942 until the end of war airship operations in the Atlantic, the blimps of the Atlantic fleet made 37,554 flights and flew 378,237 hours.
 Of the over 70,000 ships in convoys protected by blimps, only one was sunk by a submarine while under blimp escort.

 The Soviet Union flew a single airship during the war.
-The W-12, built in 1939, entered service in 1942 for paratrooper training and equipment transport.
+The USSR-V1 (also known as the SSSR-V1 or the CCCP-B1), originally built in 1932. and rebuilt in 1942 as the USSR-V12.
+The V12 entered service in 1942 for hydrogen delivery, paratrooper training, and equipment transport.
 It made 1432 flights with 300 metric tons of cargo until 1945.
+In 1947, the V12 crashed into shed doors and caught fire.
+It was re-built and re-commissioned, as the USSR-V12bis Patriot, in the same year.

-On 1 February 1945, the Soviets constructed a second airship, a Pobeda-class (Victory-class) unit (used for mine-sweeping and wreckage clearing in the Black Sea) that crashed on 21 January 1947.
-Another W-class – W-12bis Patriot – was commissioned in 1947 and was mostly used until the mid 1950s for crew training, parades and propaganda.
+On 1 February 1945, the Soviets commissioned a second airship, Pobyeda (Victory).
+The Pobyeda was used for mine-sweeping and wreckage clearing in the Black Sea, crashing on 29 January 1947.